 As you use your equipment it degrades and its value depreciates.
 With proper service and maintenance the degradation is greatly slowed but it will still happen over time.
 Even the best printers and photocopiers are only built with a designed lifespan of 5-10 years and keeping a printer running longer than that becomes more expensive than it is worth.

 In addition to that, technology is changing and advancing at an increasing rate and as newer and more advanced options become available, the value of your older equipment becomes proportionately lower.
 One way to avoid depreciation with age is to lease instead of purchasing.
 Leasing allows you to use the equipment until it degrades to a point where efficiency declines, then you can upgrade to a newer and more advanced model.

 Even when you know the right place to look, all this information can be difficult to gather and quite time consuming.
-With assistance from experts in the industry that time and effort can be greatly reduced.
-With an office technology assessment from an expert you can determine the true cost of ownership and see where cost savings are available.
+With assistance from our experts at Assett, the time and effort that goes into choosing a new copier for your business can be greatly reduced to your benefit.
+With an office technology assessment from our experts you can determine the best copier option to meet your company’s needs.